Maxim Shalygin: Works

-Amandante is Shalygin's first opera, which premiered on October 2, 2024, at the Muziekgebouw aan 't IJ in Amsterdam.
-The opera is inspired by Plato's Symposium and explores the dynamics of love and desire.
+Amandante is Shalygin's first opera.
+It premiered on 2 October 2024 at the Muziekgebouw aan 't IJ in Amsterdam.
+Inspired by Plato's Symposium, the opera explores themes of love and desire.

-Dutch reviews of 'Amandante' are predominantly positive.
-NRC praises the ‘masterful dramaturgy’ and the ‘triumph of musical imagination’, with the performance offering a ‘rollercoaster of emotions’.
+Reviews in the Dutch press were mixed.
+NRC praised its "masterful dramaturgy" and "triumph of musical imagination", describing the performance as a "rollercoaster of emotions".

-de Volkskrant calls the opera a ‘pompous potpourri of over-familiar musical styles’ and finds the scenes disjointed.
+de Volkskrant described the opera as a "pompous potpourri of over-familiar musical styles" and considered the scenes disjointed.

-Theaterkrant describes the music as a 'kind of Philip Glass in overdrive', with repetitive motifs leading to intense climaxes.
-The performance was provided by Ukrainian ensemble Nova Opera, which continues to strive for innovative musical theatre despite the war in their homeland.
-The production combines music with visual elements, such as the video ‘Ombre indigène’ by artist Edith Dekyndt, adding to the opera's complex and layered experience.
+Theaterkrant compared the music to "a kind of Philip Glass in overdrive", noting its repetitive motifs and climactic structure.
+The production was performed by the Ukrainian ensemble Nova Opera and incorporated visual elements, including Edith Dekyndt's video work Ombre indigène.

 Fetus Études is a cycle of piano études: